api7/cloud-cli/docs/deploy-apisix-on-docker.md

 Besides, the container will expose the port `9080` and `9443` to the host, so you can access your APISIX instance through `127.0.0.1:9080` (HTTP) or `127.0.0.1:9443` (HTTPS).
 Care must be taken here that you **cannot run** another APISIX instance on the same machine due to the port conflict.

-We always run the container in the background.
+> Note: we always run the container in the background.

 Stop Instance
 -------------